vssr0027/Password-Generator/README.md

 # Password-Generator

-Was asked to make a password generator, with the following conditions:
+Python password generator, with the following conditions:

 1 - Starts with a letter